liappi/liappi.github.io/_posts/2018-03-03-Composition-vs.-Inheritance.md

 So while inheritance certainly has its drawbacks, that isn’t to say that there is never a situation in which inheritance can be a useful approach to solving a problem.
 It all depends on the particular problem you’re solving.

+### Conclusion

-To conclude, favouring composition over inheritance as a general rule of thumb is alright.
-But knowing when to use either approach leads to even better solutions.
+To conclude, favouring composition over inheritance as a general rule of thumb is alright. **But knowing when to use either approach leads to even better solutions.**